aarpon/hrm_docs/docs/user/step2_samplemedium.rst

 |SampleMediumScreenshot|

-.. note::  Some file formats may report this value in the meta data.
-To remove
+.. note:: Few file formats report this value in the meta data.
-           any previous selection click on |ResetChoice22x22|.
+          To leave empty please click on |ResetChoice22x22|.